-3 There is an additional \$50 per MWh penalty called the "MinGenToRegSpinPenalty."
+&lt;sup>2 There is an additional \$50 per MWh penalty called the "MinGenToRegSpinPenalty."

-4 There is no separate demand curve for Supplemental Reserves.
+&lt;sup>3 There is no separate demand curve for Supplemental Reserves.
 Prices for Supplemental Reserves during shortages are established by the Total Reserve demand curve (known as the operating reserve demand curve or ORDC).

-Figure A9: Real-Time Ancillary Services Clearing Prices and Shortages 2019
+Figure A9: Real-Time ASM Prices and Shortage Frequency